-The course will be 100% online and will use Mediación Virtual for its following, according to institutional guidelines.
+The course will be 100% online and will use Mediación Virtual, according to institutional guidelines.
 The students will find the content, Power Point presentations, assignments and evaluations on Mediación.
-The lesson will be synchronous (via Zoom) and asynchronous.
+The lesson will be both synchronous (via Zoom) and asynchronous.

 GENERAL OBJECTIVES